chef/chef-web-docs/content/config_rb_client.md

 :   Allows OpenSSL to enforce FIPS-validated security during a Chef
     Infra Client run.
 Set to `true` to enable FIPS-validated security.

-    Changed in Chef Server 12.13 to expose FIPS runtime flag on RHEL.

 `force_formatter`